wttech/gradle-aem-plugin/README.md

   * [AEM Multi-Project Example](https://github.com/Cognifide/gradle-aem-multi#quickstart) - recommended for **long-term project** development,
   * [AEM Boot](https://github.com/Cognifide/gradle-aem-boot#quickstart) - only booting local AEM instances and AEM dispatcher automatically.
 Useful when building CRX packages is covered by Maven & [Content Package Maven Plugin](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/vlt-mavenplugin.html).

-* The only software needed on your machine to start using plugin is Java 8.
+The only software needed on your machine to start using plugin is Java 8 or newer (also to setup local native AEM instances).
+Optionally, [Docker](https://www.docker.com/) is needed (when using automatic AEM dispatcher setup).

-* As a build command, it is recommended to use Gradle Wrapper (`gradlew`) instead of locally installed Gradle (`gradle`) to easily have same version of build tool installed on all environments.
+As a build command, it is recommended to use Gradle Wrapper (`gradlew`) instead of locally installed Gradle (`gradle`) to easily have same version of build tool installed on all environments.
 Only at first build time, wrapper will be automatically downloaded and installed, then reused.

 ## Configuration